 Measuring impact and long-term sustainability for your women’s mentoring programs

-To measure impact, you’ll need to collect data throughout the program.
+To measure the impact of women mentoring women, you’ll need to collect data throughout the program.
 Conduct surveys at the beginning, throughout the program, and at the end to see how things have changed.
 You’ll want to get feedback from both mentors and mentees to evaluate the effectiveness and make any adjustments.

 Continuously evaluating your program can help make sure the right participants are selected and that the program is meeting its goals.
 Also, reach out to mentees a while after the program has ended to see how they’re doing in their careers or if they’ve achieved other goals so that you have data to measure the long-term impacts.